1090 MHz ADS-B 4-Port Combiner

 Unlike ADS-B, which actively communicates aircraft location information to the environment, classic airborne radar follows aircraft by reflecting transmitted radar signals.

-Participants use navigation satellites to independently identify their positions, then transmit this information in a standard format to the environment using the 1090 MHz frequency.
+Participants use navigation satellites to independently identify their positions, and then transmit this information in a standard format to the environment using the 1090 MHz frequency.

 If you want to learn more about ADS-B click on this video link.

 ADS-B is the automatic method by which appropriately outfitted aircraft broadcast information such as identity and flight number together with technical data such as location, flight direction, and altitude.
-The transmission is broadcasted on the frequency 1090 MHz.
+The transmission is broadcast on the frequency 1090 MHz.
 There is no encryption during the transfer.
 Reception is easily doable with an affordable SDR and appropriate software or a specialized receiver connected with an excellent ADS-B antenna.
 Contact us via e-mail for a wide range of ADS-B antennas.

 Dividers in production, from 50 MHz up to 1300 MHz are here.